NASPA

 Can I attend a Pre-conference Workshop only and not the entire NASPA Annual Conference?

 You may register for the International Symposium, Community Colleges Institute, or Undergraduate Student Conference without also registering for the NASPA Annual Conference.
-All other Pre-conference Workshop require registration for the NASPA Annual Conference.
+All other Pre-conference Workshops require registration for the NASPA Annual Conference.

 Are there any meals included with the conference registration fee?

 Meals are not provided during the conference.
-There will be light appetizers served during the opening reception, and exhibit hall breaks may offer coffee or ice cream.
-Some NASPA Constituent Groups, institutions, and sponsor groups will choose to host receptions or meetings that may have food and beverages available, but this is not guaranteed.
+Light refreshments will be available during the opening reception, exhibit hall breaks, and other limited opportunities.
+NASPA Constituent Groups, institutions, and sponsor groups may choose to host receptions or meetings that have additional food and beverages available, but this is not guaranteed.

 Housing